Man charged with driving drunk, hitting Mooresville student near busy crossing

 MOORESVILLE, IND.
 (WISH) — Mooresville police on Tuesday arrested an Indianapolis man and charged him with driving while intoxicated into a 15-year-old Mooresville High School student trying to catch the morning bus.

+Court documents obtained Wednesday say Simpson was driving a white Chevrolet Impala.
+Simpson told police he was driving southbound about 20 mph and did not see the girl “until she darted out in front of him.”
+He also told police he had not smoked marijuana or consumed alcohol Tuesday morning.

-Buckner told News 8, “The vehicle was traveling southbound on Indiana Street from County Line Road, and the student was crossing the street to arrive at her bus stop because her bus was there with the flashing yellows on and it was coming up to a stop.”
+The police chief told News 8 on Tuesday, “The vehicle was traveling southbound on Indiana Street from County Line Road, and the student was crossing the street to arrive at her bus stop because her bus was there with the flashing yellows on and it was coming up to a stop.”

 “She had multiple contusions and abrasions and some head trauma.
 She was transported to Riley (Hospital for Children in Indianapolis).
-Initially, she was in a stable but serious condition,” Buckner said.
+Initially, she was in a stable but serious condition,” Buckner said Tuesday.

 The girl was believed to have suffered a fracture, possibly to the pelvis or hip.